 I deeply believe in the healing power of a warm, understanding therapeutic relationship, and feel privileged to share in my client’s journeys as they reflect, heal, and grow.
 I draw from a range of techniques and utilize expressive modalities such as play therapy to empower clients to explore new ways of being, relating, and contextualizing their experiences.
 If you or your child is experiencing anxiety, depression, relationship challenges, trauma symptoms, or problems in school or work, I will work together with you to find a therapeutic approach that fits your individual needs.

-Throughout my work as an educator and counseling student, I have had the privilege of working with a diverse range of children and families.
-I take a firm stance of cultural humility and strive to understand the world from each client’s unique perspective.
+I have had the privilege of working with a diverse range of children and families as both an educator and counselor.
+I take a firm stance of cultural humility and strive to understand each client’s unique perspective.
 I bring a sensitivity to the ways in which clients may experience various forms of systemic oppression including racism, sexism, homophobia, and much more, and strive to be a strong advocate and ally for all of my clients.
-In addition to working with clients directly, I am committed to supporting educators in implementing trauma-responsive practices and creating nurturing, healing spaces within our schools.
+As a military spouse, I am sensitive to the unique mental health needs of military and veteran families, and particularly those within the special operations community.

-I believe clients deserve the highest quality of care possible, and I actively seek new opportunities to grow in this profession.
-I am currently in training to become a Registered Play Therapist, and seeking certification in Child-Centered Play Therapy from the University of North Texas Center for Play Therapy.
+I believe individuals deserve the highest quality of care possible, and I actively seek new opportunities to grow in this profession.
+In addition to my clinical role, I am the intake coordinator at Alexandria Place Therapy and also work part-time at SafeSpot Child Advocacy Center for Fairfax County.